citizenz7/ft4a/README.md

 ### MySQL settings
 You need a MySQL database.
 Import ft4a.sql file in phpMyAdmin or in command line.
-Please ad your settings in xbt_config table :
+Please add your settings in xbt_config table :
 - redirect_url
 - pid_file
 - torrent_pass_private_key